7368697661/old-site/pages/notes.md

 layout: Post
 permalink: /notes
 feedformat: card
-title: Digital Garden
+title: The Wire Web
 ---

-The feed page shows all notes from `notes` folder.
-If you want to hide any notes from this feed, add `feed:hide` on note's Frontmatter.
-Eg:[[Hidden Note]]
+all working notes listed as `shown` will be indexed and displayed in this list. found a secret link? it won't show up here so don't lose it.